-This tincture of fresh Piper methysticum root was made using organic gluten free cane alcohol, pure vegetable glycerine and ultra-filtered water, using the Fresh Maceration process (1:2 60%)
+This tincture of Piper methysticum root was made in our lab using organic gluten free cane alcohol, pure vegetable glycerine and ultra-filtered water, using the Cold Percolation process (1:5, 60%)

 Dosage: 60 drops or 2 droppers or 1/2 teaspoon, 2-3 times a day

 The genus name Piper derives from the Greek name for pepper, peperi.
 The species name, methysticum, is thought to be Latin for "intoxicating."
 The common name kava is Tongan for "bitter."

 Kava kava is native to the islands of the southern and western Pacific Ocean.
 It is a shrub that thrives at 500 to 1,000 feet above sea level in well-drained, sandy soil.
 The stems vary in color from green to black and have swollen nodules.
 The cordate leaves can grow to 8 inches in diameter.
 Flowering is rare.
 When flowers do appear, the male flowers are singular and axillary, while the female flowers form numerous spikes.
 There are more than twenty varieties of kava kava, with white and black grades having the greatest social and commercial significance.
 Growers prefer the black grades, as they provide a quicker return on their investment, being ready to harvest in about two and a half years.
 Users prefer white grades, which take about four years to mature but have stronger effects.

 Analgesic, anaphrodisiac (if used excessively), anesthetic, antifungal, antibacterial, anti-inflammatory, antiseptic, antispasmodic, aphrodisiac, diaphoretic, diuretic, euphoric, hypnotic, muscle relaxant, nervine, psychoactive, sedative, siliagogue, soporific, stimulant, tonic